Pembrey Circuit: Major events

 The circuit has hosted the British Touring Car Championship twice, in 1992 and 1993 at which time the championship was the most popular motorsport series in the UK outside Formula One.
 Formula 3 races have also been run at Pembrey Circuit, and indeed many recent Formula 1 drivers including Jenson Button raced at Pembrey in their early F3 days.
 Pembrey twice hosted the European Rallycross Championship in 1997 and 1998.
 Top-level Superbike racing has also been hosted at Pembrey, in 1990 and 1994.

 Over the winter of 2005/06 a new pit lane was constructed.
-Highlights on the current calendar (2018) include rounds of the British Rallycross Championship and two rounds of the British Truck Racing Championship, organized by the BTRA.
+Highlights on the 2018 calendar include rounds of the British Rallycross Championship and two rounds of the British Truce Racing Championship, organized by the BTRA.
 The circuit serves as the main venue for the Welsh Sports and Saloon Car Championship, which has been particularly successful in recent years attracting a wide range of cars and averaging grids of over 20.
 In addition, the British Motorcycle Racing Club, the British Drift Championship and two single venue rallies, amongst others, were held in February and October.